 Quickly.
 One-click away.
 To the point.
 When looking for any information over the internet, isn’t this how we want it?
 Google knows this too and keeps updating how results appear on the search page.
 Considering users’ convenience in mind, Google added the Featured Snippet feature on the search results page.
 The Snippet also features a URL for those looking for complete details.

 SEO specialists are constantly trying to get their content to the first spot in Google’s organic search.
-The great news is – Featured Snippets are your shortcut that takes you to the top in a Google search.
-Fortunately, you aren’t needed to make many updates in your content to make it to the Featured Snippet; some customization will do the trick for you.
+The great news is – Feature Snippets are your shortcut that takes you to the top in a Google search.
+Fortunately, you aren’t needed to make any updates to your content to make it to the Feature Snippet; some customization will do the trick for you.

-Featured Snippet is a relatively recent introduction on the search engine results page (SERP).
+Feature Snippet is a relatively recent introduction on the search engine results page (SERP).
 A recent but radical change in terms of how results are displayed on the search page.
-When you use Google search, the first thing you see in the results would be sponsored items, the next item you see would be Featured Snippets, and finally, you would see the regular website links.
+When you use Google search, the first thing you see in the results would be sponsored items, the next item you see would be Feature Snippets, and finally, you would see the regular website links.